l1acy/ender.engine/README.md

 An extension for <a href="https://github.com/pygame/pygame"><img src="https://raw.githubusercontent.com/pygame/pygame/main/docs/reST/_static/pygame_logo.svg" height=16></a>

 > [!Warning]
-> ender.engine is in development mode
+> Please do not use the button provider as it is in development mode

 Use example:
 ```py